You’re never getting rid of your blackheads – and here’s why you shouldn’t!

 The Body Shop Drops of Youth Concentrate

 I call this the serum, that actually makes a difference.
 This is a BHA that I can use daily.
-I have a full post about this here.
-But to tell you shortly about this product: it improves my skin texture in a way that I can clearly see and feel.
-Whenever someone asks for advice regarding skin texture problems, acne scarring or acne – I always recommend this product.
+I have a full Body Shop Drops of Youth Concentrate review.
+To tell you shortly about this product: it improves my skin texture in a way that I can clearly see and feel.
+Whenever someone asks for advice regarding skin texture problems, acne scarring or acne – I always recommend this product as a historical favorite.

 WEEKLY: MASKS